 Lewandowski fired his long-time agent Cezary Kucharski during the 2017-18 season.
 The Poland striker hired renowned dealmaker Pini Zahavi as his new agent.

-Lewandowski made his debut in a 2-0 win against San Marino at the age of 20 on 10 September 2008.
+Lewandowski made his senior international debut for Poland in a 2-0 win against San Marino at the age of 20 on 10 September 2008.

 Robert scored the first goal of Euro 2012 in a 2-1 win against Greece.